bjornpagen/bjornpagen.com/desktop-linux-is-insecure/en_US.md

 and deployment frameworks like Kubernetes, totally embraced the concept of a **sandbox**.
-The logic goes---if we can't ensure our software is secure, we will separate it and quarantine it's side effects from the rest of the system.
+The logic goes---if we can't ensure our software is secure, we will separate it and quarantine its side effects from the rest of the system.

 ## App level sandboxing